tigerfarm/arduino/Altair101/README.md

 had bought their own calculators, the lightsabers of the age.
 ````
-Then, there was the Altair 8800, the first computer that a regular person like me, could buy.
+The Altair 8800 was the first computer that a regular person like me, could buy.

 I lived in the country side.
 Yeah, it was rural, a village of 500 people.
 When I finally left, there was a guy out changing the sign to 499.
 I had only seen a computer once before on a school trip.
-It was a mechanical monster filling a small room.
+It was a mechanical monster filling a small room, the size of a bedroom.
-In science fiction terms, it was a steampunk computer, tall metal body parts reaching to the ceiling, parts buzzing and moving around.
+In science fiction terms, it was a steampunk computer, tall metal body reaching to the ceiling, parts buzzing and moving around.

-Where as the Altair 8800 was a modern electronic wonder.
+The Altair 8800 was a modern electronic wonder, a sleek box the size of a small suit case.
 And I could buy one for $600, which is $3,000 adjusted to 2019 dollars.
-The Altair 8800 was the Model-T of computers.
+The Altair 8800 was the Model-T of home computers, the first available for the masses.
 Or, as I prefer to call it, the Chevy Corvette of home computers, the first American affordable, popular, sports car computer.

-I had worked all summer on a golf course making over a dollar an hour, I could afford the basic computer.
+I had worked the summer on a golf course making over a dollar an hour, I could afford the basic computer.
 Yeah, I was working full time.
 And yeah, I was under 16 years old.
-But we didn't call it child slave labor work, our parents called it, "Get your lazy ass up and do something" work.
+But we didn't call it child slave labor, our parents called it, "Get your lazy ass up and do something" work.

 It was exciting, a device that could change my life.
 It could get me out that one horse town.
 I read that Popular Electronics article over and over.